fsouza/vod-module-sprite/README.md

 Library for generating sprites from [nginx-vod-module](https://github.com/kaltura/nginx-vod-module) thumbnails.
-It leverages nginx-vod-module's thumbnail generation capabilities and stitch the thumbs together to generate a vertical sprite.
+It leverages nginx-vod-module's thumbnail generation capabilities and stitches thumbs together to generate a vertical sprite.

 ## Example